 In general, people appreciate feeling valued.
 Here are just a few ways you can show your business team that you value them:

-Invest in their day-to-day.
+- Invest in their day-to-day.
 Provide your employees with the tools and resources they need to succeed at work.
-This may include investing in their work environments or investing in software or equipment that make their workdays easier and more efficient.
+This may include investing in their work environments or investing in software or equipment that makes their workdays easier and more efficient.